Ashley-P/mytui/Documentation.md

 The variables here are for internal use by the library

     HANDLE h_console                handle for the console
-    HANDLE h_stderr             handle for stderr which is redirected to a file HANDLE h_inpthr             handle for the thread that reads the input buffer CHAR_INFO *ci_screen        CHAR_INFO array that gets passed to the console COORD c_screensize          initialises the buffer size
+    HANDLE h_stderr                 handle for stderr which is redirected to a file HANDLE h_inpthr                 handle for the thread that reads the input buffer CHAR_INFO *ci_screen            CHAR_INFO array that gets passed to the console CHAR_INFO **tui_current_screen  A pointer to the current screen being used COORD c_screensize              initialises the buffer size
     SMALL_RECT sr_screensize        initialises the window size
     int i_bufsize                   size of *wc_screen in elements int sn_screenwidth              global screenwidth
     int sn_screenheight             global screenheight

 ### Constants